hnurxn/DNNCLone/README.md

-# DNNCLone
+# NNReuse
-This repository contains the core code description of the paper "From Simple to Structural Clone in Neural Networks: Tapping the Data Flow Trace."
+This repository contains the core code description of the paper "Exploring Neural Network Structure Reuse in the Open-Source Community for Improving Maintenance."

 There are four steps:
 - Download the dataset